 • Projects that might affect an individual’s ability to secure housing but which do not propose to track or measure the actual experience of people to access and retain housing

-Projects that support positive impacts in other systems of care (e.g., public health impacts, etc.) but do not demonstrate measurable positive impacts related to housing stability and success
+• Projects that support positive impacts in other systems of care (e.g., public health impacts, etc.) but do not demonstrate measurable positive impacts on housing

 Grant Types + Amounts

 Capacity Building Support — primarily supports internal organizational and collaborative needs

 • Capacity building grants will be $10,000 to $185,000 total over one to three years.
 Generally, larger awards support multiple years